Chris Cuomo’s new podcast among Apple’s top shows - NewsBreak

 Cuomo’s NewsNation show is set to start this fall.

-He announced it during an exclusive interview with NewsNation’s Dan Abrams Live .
-In the interview, Cuomo talked about being fired from his role at CNN.Abrams: Cuomo makes clear effort to say ‘I’m not a Democrat’
+He announced it during an exclusive interview with NewsNation’s Dan Abrams Live.
+In the interview, Cuomo talked about being fired from his role at CNN.Exclusive: Chris Cuomo says he never manipulated press to aid brother

 Cuomo is the brother of former New York Gov. Andrew Cuomo, who was accused last year by multiple women of sexual assault.